Research

 P. Kocourek, W. Takahashi and J. C. Yao (2011), Fixed point theorems and ergodic theorems for nonlinear mappings in Banach spaces, Advances in Mathematical Economics.

 W. Takahashi, J.C.
-Yao, P. Kocourek (2011), Weak and strong convergence theorems for generalized hybrid nonself-mappings in Hilbert spaces, J. Nonlinear Convex Analysis.
+Yao, P. Kocourek (2011), Weak and strong convergence theorems for generalized hybrid nonself-mappings in Hilbert spaces, J. Nonlinear and Convex Analysis.

 P. Kocourek, W. Takahashi and J. C. Yao (2010), Fixed point theorems and weak convergence theorems for generalized hybrid mappings in Hilbert spaces, Taiwanese Journal of Mathematics.